Job

 Research projects

 Together with Jan van Eijck, she has led the large international NIAS theme group “Games, Action, and Social Software” (2006-2007), resulting among others in two edited volumes, Discourses on Social Software (Amsterdam University Press, 2009) and Games, Actions and Social Software (Springer LNCS, 2012).
 Together with Johan van Benthem and Sujata Ghosh, she has led the NWO-EW project “Strategies in multi-agent systems: from implicit to implementable” (2009-2012), leading to the book Models of Strategic Reasoning: Logics, Games, and Communities (Springer 2015).
-In 2009-2014, Verbrugge has led her NWO Vici-project “Cognitive systems in interaction: Logical and computational models of higher-order social cognition”, which has been very successful, leading to three PhDs and 120 publications so far.
+In 2009-2014, Verbrugge has led her NWO Vici-project “Cognitive systems in interaction: Logical and computational models of higher-order social cognition”, which has been very successful, leading to three PhDs and 125 publications.
+Since 2019, Verbrugge is co-applicant of the ten-year long national Gravitation project Hybrid Intelligence: Augmenting Human Intellect, for which she is the director of PhD training.

 Invited lectures

-As examples of international recognition, Rineke Verbrugge has been invited to speak at around 40 international occasions, for example as keynote speaker at the 14th International Conferences on Theoretical Approaches to Rationality and Knowledge (TARK 2013), at the 5th International Conference on Computational Models of Argument (COMMA 2014), and for 500 people at the popular scientific series Science and Cocktails in Copenhagen in 2016.
+As examples of international recognition, Rineke Verbrugge has been invited to speak at around 60 international occasions, for example as keynote speaker at the 14th International Conferences on Theoretical Approaches to Rationality and Knowledge (TARK 2013), at the 5th International Conference on Computational Models of Argument (COMMA 2014), and for 500 people at the popular scientific series Science and Cocktails in Copenhagen in 2016.
+More recently, she has been a keynote speaker at the 14th international conference on Advances in Modal Logic (AiML 2022) and the 20th International Conference on Principles of Knowledge Representation and Reasoning (KR 2023).
+She was also invited to present the yearly Lindström Lectures in Gothenburg in 2023.

 Editing